greenbes/best-practice-docs/best-practices-typestate.md

 ---

 ### 3. **Enforce State Transitions with Functions**
-   - Create functions that enforce valid state transitions.
+   - Create functions that enforce valid state transitions, preventing runtime errors.
+Use TypeScript's **type guards** or **narrowing** to ensure only valid transitions are allowed.
    - Use **type guards** or **narrowing** to ensure only valid transitions are allowed.
    - Example:
      ```typescript